 Best practices for assessing learning agility

 When you’re hiring employees for positions where learning agility is predictive for success such as leadership roles or management trainees, it’s important that you assess it in your recruitment process.
-How exactly can you do this?

-1. Use a relevant dedicated learning agility assessment
+1. Use a scientifically-validated learning agility assessment